Reclining Hand-to-Big-Toe Pose

 Put the loop of a yoga belt around the top of the arch of your right foot.
 Hold the end of the belt in your hands as you straighten your right leg up in the air.
 Try to lift the right leg until it is straight and perpendicular to the floor.

-When you have stretched your lifted leg to its maximum, then take a few breaths.
+When you have stretched your lifted leg to its maximum, take a few breaths.
 Now let your arms slide down the belt so that you tuck your shoulder blades into your chest, pulling the belt from your middle-back muscles instead of from your shoulders.

 Step Three

-Then visualize letting the roots of your thighs descend to the floor as you tug the foot of your raised leg a bit closer to your head just for a few seconds.
+Then visualize letting the roots of your thighs descend to the floor as you tug the foot of your raised leg a bit closer to your head for a few seconds.
 Then let the leg come down a few inches.
 Now pull it up again, pulsing the leg back and forth gently toward your head and slightly away to help loosen your hamstrings.

 Step Four